Tripathi-Abhinav/C-coding-journey/README.md

 # C-coding-journey
-This repository contains my all codes that I built in C coding journey
+This repository contains all codes which I have to do
 <br>
 These are small codes.
 <br>